 The Sub-Fund may invest in UCITS and/or alternative investment funds (including exchange traded funds) which satisfy the requirements of the Central Bank for UCITS Acceptable Investment in other Investment Funds.
 Where the Sub-Fund invests in alternative investment funds such investment may not, in aggregate, exceed 30% of its net assets.
 The Sub-Fund may invest up to 100% of its net assets in such schemes which have materially similar objectives and policies to those of the Sub-Fund.
-In certain situations, for example, in the event that there is a temporary lack of suitable funds available with materially similar objectives, the Sub-Fund may invest up to 30% of its net assets in such schemes which may have materially different objectives and policies to those of the Sub-Fund but where the Manager considers such investment to be consistent with the overall objectives and risk profile of the Sub-Fund.
-The Manager shall ensure that, where the Sub-Fund invests in such schemes with a materially different objective and policies, investment in collective investment schemes on the basis of quantitative and qualitative analysis, as applied to the selection of and allocation to third-party asset managers, as described above.
+In certain situations, for example, in the event that there is a temporary lack of suitable funds available with materially similar objectives/policies, the Sub-Fund may invest up to 30% of its net assets in such schemes which may have materially different objectives and policies to those of the Sub-Fund but where the Manager considers such investment to be consistent with the overall objectives and risk profile of the Sub-Fund.
+The Manager shall ensure that, where the Sub-Fund invests in such schemes with a materially different objective and policies, investors will be provided with an equivalent level of investor protection.
+The Manager will select and monitor the Sub-Fund's investment in collective investment schemes on the basis of quantitative and qualitative analysis, as applied to the selection of and allocation to third-party asset managers, as described above.